arne48/tinkerboard_io/README.md

 ```

 #### Setup pullup & down configuration of pin (relevant for Inputs)
-_This function allows to configure a pulling behaviour for a pin to prevent it from eventual floating.
+_This function allows to configure a pulling behaviour for a pin to prevent it from floating eventually.
 Available configurations are NORMAL_Z, PULLUP, PULLDOWN, BUSKEEPER._
 __pin_number:__ number of pin to set the pulling behaviour for
 __mode:__ pulling mode to set the specified pin to